Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 - Utility tokens, which can enable users to pay for a certain product or service on-chain.
 - Wrapped coins.

-What would you like to build with Cash Tokens?
-Let me know in the Panmoni Cash Tokens chat on [Telegram](https://t.me/Panmoni/315) or [Discord](https://discord.gg/MaybgkHs53).
+What would you like to build with CashTokens?
+Let me know in the Panmoni CashTokens chat on [Telegram](https://t.me/Panmoni/315) or [Discord](https://discord.gg/MaybgkHs53).

-### Why Cash Tokens Matters
+### Why CashTokens Matters

-Unlike smart contracts on Ethereum that suffer from high fees and complicated L2 (Layer 2; i.e., multi-blockchain) scaling schemes, smart contracts built with BCH Cash Tokens can actually scale on L1 while keeping transaction fees low and enjoying the same security as BCH itself.
+Unlike smart contracts on Ethereum that suffer from high fees and complicated L2 (Layer 2; i.e., multi-blockchain) scaling schemes, smart contracts built with BCH CashTokens can actually scale on L1 while keeping transaction fees low and enjoying the same security as BCH itself.

 That means you can build dapps (decentralized applications) just like on Ethereum, but without having to worrying about transaction fees going sky-high when you’re successful.
 On BCH, your dapps can keep growing without interruption and can serve everyone in the world, enabling you to grow economies of scale that are impossible on Ethereum.

 And just like on Cosmos, but without having to worry about bridges or the fees, UX (user experience) complexity and vulnerabilities they bring.
 Your dapps can remain easy-to-use and accessible to even the least technically savvy users, without having to go through multiple steps to move funds between chains or deal with wrapping and unwrapping coins.

-With Cash Tokens, you can build dapps that are unstoppable, permissionless, non-custodial and free of middlemen.
+With CashTokens, you can build dapps that are unstoppable, permissionless, non-custodial and free of middlemen.
 You can build Binance, but without having to hold custody of users’ coins.
 You can build DEXs that perform complex swaps with sub-cent fees.
 You can build electronic cash applications where transactions benefit from L1 censorship-resistance without the unpredictable fees of BTC L1.

-Cash Tokens permits the construction and deployment of permissionless, cross-border DeFi solutions for everyone, everywhere—and not just for the select few who can afford the hefty fees on Ethereum.
+CashTokens permits the construction and deployment of permissionless, cross-border DeFi solutions for everyone, everywhere—and not just for the select few who can afford the hefty fees on Ethereum.

-## Mint Your First Cash Tokens!
+## Mint Your First CashTokens!

-In this tutorial, you will mint your first (fungible) Cash Tokens!
+In this tutorial, you will mint your first (fungible) CashTokens!
 It’s easy so let’s get to it!

 ### A Quick Intro to How Bitcoin Transactions Work